-According to the American Academy of Pediatrics, moderate caffeine consumption during breastfeeding, which is two to three cups or 300mg a day, should have no effect on a nursing baby (3).
+According to the American Academy of Pediatrics (AAP), moderate caffeine consumption during breastfeeding, which is two to three cups or 300mg a day, should have no effect on a nursing infant’s health (4).

 - Caffeine may get accumulated in nursing babies if their mothers consume it at high levels, i.e., 750mg or more a day.
-But some babies who are highly sensitive to caffeine may show crankiness or turn colic even at lower levels.
+But some babies who are highly sensitive to caffeine may show crankiness or turn coliciXPersistent crying in babies without any apparent reason. even at lower levels.

 - Babies cannot eliminate caffeine from the body, resulting in irritability, jitteriness, insomnia, and constipation.

-- Caffeine is diuretic in nature and causes dehydration in nursing mothers.
+- Caffeine is diureticiXA substance that enables the kidneys to produce more urine and get rid of the excess fluid from the body. in nature and causes dehydration in nursing mothers.

 - Chronic caffeine ingestion by the nursing mother could lessen the iron content in her milk.

-Are you asking us, “Why take a risk, I might as well avoid coffee completely.”?
-Then, let’s tell you that’s not required.
+Now you know why limiting caffeine consumption is important for maternal health.
+They may ask you, “Why take a risk, you might as well avoid coffee completely.”
+We can assure you that’s not required.